elixir-circuits/circuits_uart/README.md

 Nerves.UART allows you to access UARTs, serial ports, Bluetooth virtual serial port connections and more in Elixir.
 Feature highlights:

-  * Linux, Mac, and Windows
+  * Mac, Windows, and desktop and embedded Linux
   * Enumerate serial ports
   * Receive input via messages or by polling (active and passive modes)
-  * Unit tests (this is only listed because unit tests seem to be sparse for libraries like this)
+  * Unit tests (uses the [tty0tty](https://github.com/freemed/tty0tty) virtual null modem on Travis)

 ** This library is new.
 Expect API changes and bugs, but we'll get there!!
 If you try it out, please consider helping out by contributed document improvements, fixes, or more unit tests. **